 The main taxes applied by local authorities are the following:

-- • reduced VAT – applied at the rate of 15% for basic food products, pharmaceutical products, social housing or medical equipment;
+- reduced VAT – applied at the rate of 15% for basic food products, pharmaceutical products, social housing, and medical equipment;

-- • reduced VAT of 10% - it was introduced from the 1st of January 2015 and it is applicable to products related to child nutrition or pharmaceutical products and books; our lawyers in Czech Republic can offer you more details on the new VAT rate.
+- reduced VAT of 10% – it was introduced from the 1st of January 2015 and it is applicable to products related to child nutrition and pharmaceutical products and books; our lawyers in Czech Republic can offer you more details on the new VAT rate.

 Taxation of companies in Czech Republic